 Small clots usually don’t show any symptoms and can be detected only by ultrasound.
 Noticeable symptoms include:

 - Vaginal bleeding with or without mild cramping

 Either a transvaginal or abdominal scan is done to determine the size and position of the clot, the actual amount of bleeding and the site of the collection of the blood.
-It also shows whether the extent of damage to placenta.
-From appearance, it seems as though a second placenta is present.
-With the help of the images of the bones, a regular sonography appears blackish.
+It also shows whether the extent of damage to the placenta.
+From the appearance, it seems as though a second placenta is present.
+With the help of the images of the bones, regular sonography appears blackish.
 Post identification of the blood clots, the sub-chorionic haemorrhage can get diagnosed.

 Whether the clots are resolving naturally or continue to grow further may be determined with the help of follow up ultrasounds.

 - The placenta can get detached from the uterine wall, posing the risk of preterm birth or miscarriage.

 - In addition to other complications during pregnancy, subchorionic haemorrhage can pose a risk to the life of the foetus.

 - Refrain from sexual intercourse.

 - Refrain from lifting heavy weights, and standing for long hours.

 - Opt for progesterone therapy.
 Some medical practitioners may prescribe progesterone derivatives and advise if it is to be taken orally or vaginally depending on your health profile to treat subchorionic haemorrhage.